We Believe in Miracles!

 • Suicide and homicide

-People who drink too much over a long period of time may experience alcohol’s longer-term effects, which can include:
+People who drink too much over a long period may experience alcohol’s longer-term effects, which can include:

 In addition, long-term alcohol use disorder may result in Wernicke-Korsakoff syndrome, a brain disorder due to thiamine (vitamin B1) deficiency.
-Lack of vitamin B1 is common in people with alcohol use disorder.
-For more information visit MedlinePlus.
+Lack of vitamin B1 is common in people with alcohol use disorder; for more information on Alcoholism, visit medline.com.

 Alcohol's Effects on the Body

-Drinking too much – on a single occasion or over time – can take a serious toll on your health.
+Drinking too much – on a single occasion or over time – can severely affect your health.
 Here’s how alcohol can affect your body:

 Brain:

-Alcohol interferes with the brain’s communication pathways, and can affect the way the brain looks and works.
-These disruptions can change mood and behavior, and make it harder to think clearly and move with coordination.
+Alcohol interferes with the brain’s communication pathways and can affect the way the brain looks and works.
+These disruptions can change mood and behavior, making it harder to think clearly and move with coordination.

 Heart: